Attorneys for People Injured in ABF Freight Trucking Accidents

 Commercial truck accidents across the nation’s highways occur for various reasons.
 Some reasons for an ABF freight truck accident are significantly more prevalent than others.
 They include:

-- Distracted Driving – Unsafe driving behavior can occur when the trucker becomes distracted when talking on the phone, reading, texting or simply becoming complacent after long hours on the road.
+- Distracted Driving – Unsafe driving behavior can occur when the trucker becomes distracted when talking on the phone, reading, texting or merely becoming complacent after long hours on the road.

 - Blind Spots – Because of the sheer size of the truck, inexperienced or untrained drivers can miss objects when making turns or backing up caused by the blind spots around the vehicle.

-- Improper Loading/Unloading – Loaders must position cargo properly, according to weight and distribution inside the trailer, box container or on the flatbed.
+- Improper Loading/Unloading – Loaders must position cargo correctly, according to weight and distribution of freight inside the trailer, box container or on the flatbed.
 When loads are positioned or secured improperly, cargo can shift unexpectedly, or make it difficult for the driver to control the truck and trailer safely.

-- Mechanical Failure – Defective components including tires, brake pads, signal lights, and others can cause serious accidents on the roadway.
-Mechanical failure is a key component to many dangerous driving conditions, placing the trucker and all other motorists sharing the road in grave danger.
+- Mechanical Failure – Defective components including tires, brake pads, signal lights, and others can cause horrific accidents on the roadway.
+Mechanical failure is a crucial component to many dangerous driving conditions, placing the trucker and all other motorists sharing the road in grave danger.